Cost of Doing Business in Bangkok: ฿49,970 per Employee (2026)

 The coverage limits aren’t as high as those in most Western countries, but neither are the costs of health treatment here, so it usually works out.

-Thai staff mostly uses it for outpatient care – it means they can go to a much wider range of hospitals without potentially having to wait for hours at the social security government hospital.
+My staff mostly uses it for outpatient care – it means they can go to a much wider range of hospitals without potentially having to wait for hours at the social security government hospital.

 Entertainment (฿1100)